-Unintentional Cheating or Plagiarizing Intentional Cheating and Plagiarizing If in the professional judgement of the teacher, in conjunction with the Principal and/or Vice-Principal if it is found that the student unintentionally cheated or plagiarized, the student will receive the mark of "0" for the cheated/plagiarized work submitted.
-The student is expected to rewrite the cheated/plagiarized assignment so as to determine the student's achievement of the overall expectations.
+Unintentional Cheating or Plagiarizing

+- If in the professional judgement of the teacher, in conjunction with the Principal and/or Vice-Principal if it is found that the student unintentionally cheated or plagiarized, the student will receive the mark of "0" for the cheated/plagiarized work submitted. - The student is expected to rewrite the cheated/plagiarized assignment so as to determine the student's achievement of the overall expectations.
 For the rewrite, the student will conference with the classroom teacher, review the assignment, and receive a new topic that reflects expectations of the original assignment.
+Once the rewritten assignment is evaluated, the new mark-will "0" replace the assigned to plagiarized/cheated assignment.
+If the student decides not to rewrite the assignment, the "0" assigned mark of on the plagiarized/cheated assignment will stand.

+Intentional Cheating and Plagiarizing

-Once the rewritten assignment is evaluated, the new mark-will replace the "0" assigned to the plagiarized/cheated assignment.
-If the student decides not to rewrite the assignment will stand.
-If in the professional judgement of the teacher, in conjunction with the Principal and/or Vice-Principal, if it is found that the student intentionally cheated or plagiarized, the student will receive a mark of "0" for that assignment.
-The Principal and/or Vice-Principal, in consultation with the classroom teacher, will determine if a rewrite of the cheated / plagiarized assignment will take place.
-If a rewrite is allowed to occur, the student will conference with the classroom teacher, review the assignment, and receive a new topic that reflects expectations of the original assignment.
+- If in the professional judgement of the teacher, in conjunction with the Principal and/or Vice-Principal, if it is found that the student intentionally cheated or plagiarized, the student will receive a mark of "0" for that assignment. - The Principal and/or Vice-Principal, in consultation with the classroom teacher, will determine if a rewrite of the cheated / plagiarized assignment will take place. - If a rewrite is allowed to occur, the student will conference with the classroom teacher, review the assignment, and receive a new topic that reflects expectations of the original assignment.
 When the rewritten assignment is evaluated, the new mark (with a suggested penalty deductions of up to 5% for Grades 7 and 8 students, 10% for Grades 9 and 10 students and 15% for Grades 11 and12 students) will replace the "0" assigned to the cheated/plagiarized assignment.
 If the student decides not to rewrite the assignment, the assigned mark of "0" on the plagiarized/cheated assignment will stand.